 I have spent my entire adult life working in education, initially as a teacher and senior leader in several schools.
 Most recently, I worked for Ofsted as one of Her Majesty’s Inspectors.

 I am passionate about the importance of giving children a broad education that prepares them for life.
 Now that I have retired, I want to continue contributing to children’s life-chances in a voluntary capacity.
 Being a trustee at Alec Reed Academy gives me that opportunity.

 I joined the Board of Trustees as a co-opted member in July 2022.
 I am pleased to serve on the Education Committee where I feel I can use my skills, experience, and extensive knowledge of education.

 register of interests

-All Governors are required to disclose any relevant business and pecuniary interests including governance roles in other educational institutions and those of related parties, as these might possibly conflict with the Academy’s business and activities.
+All Trustees are required to disclose any relevant business and pecuniary interests including governance roles in other educational institutions and those of related parties, as these might possibly conflict with the Academy’s business and activities.
 All interests declared are disclosed in a register and published on our website.

 - Set the strategic aims and desired outcomes for the Academy.